chief-space-cops

 The series follows a pair of detectives in the Interplanetary Police Squadron: Jonny Ritz (Gene Paul Bundy), the dark-haired bad boy who will do whatever it takes to get his man... and his ladies; and Don Geronimo (Jackie Franklin) who spent his entire childhood in a Martian orphanage and uses his job to fill the vacuous hole inside him.
 After interfering with galactic diplomacy, Don and Jonny were busted down to Earth duty (the worst beat in the solar system) and struggled to restart their careers on a world they were completely unfamiliar with.
 While Ritz didn't have time for procedure and Geronimo seemed to be a stickler for paperwork, it was actually Don that was always on the verge of exploding due to his unresolved emotional issues.

-The detectives' main informant was the ethically ambiguous priest Father José (Dino Rivera), whose dedication to needy children was in constant conflict with his insatiable appetite for the nose candy.
-Space Cops was ground breaking in its portrayal of a Hispanic American in a mildly positive light.
+The detectives' main informant was the ethically ambiguous priest Father José (Dino Rivera), whose dedication to needy children was in constant conflict with his insatiable appetite for hardcore narcotics.
+Space Cops was considered ground breaking for portraying a Hispanic American in a mildly positive light.
 Jose's immense popularity with viewers caused producers to consider giving Rivera his own TV series.
-The second-season episode "Crying On the Inside" was actually a backdoor pilot for a proposed spin off for Father José and his friend, "Tiny" Tommy Tucco (Chas Barrine) becoming private investigators / performers in a traveling circus; however, this premise proved unpopular with viewers, and a spinoff never materialized.
+The second-season episode "Crying On the Inside" was actually a backdoor pilot for a proposed spin off titled Holy Smokes.
+The concept was for Jose to go on the road with a traveling circus and, with the help of his new friend “Tiny” Tommy Tucco (Chas Barrine), help someone in need or solve a mystery in each new town they arrive in.
+However, “Crying on the Inside” proved to be one of the lowest rated Space Cops episodes in the entire series and the notion of a spinoff was quickly shelved.

 THE CAST